tynopet/homework/homework-85/wb_p29.md

 5.
     1.
         - The picture dates back to the sixteenh century when it was...
-        - I didn't catch any of this,
+        - I didn't catch any of that.

     2.
         - So, you take the third turning on the right, go straight on for 200 meters, turn left, take the first right again and it's straight in front of you.